AgustinMDominguez/AgustinMDominguez/README.md

-I am a student at FaMAF (Facultad de Matemática, Astronomía, Física y Computacion), UNC (Universidad Nacional de Cordoba) working towards a CS Degree.
+I am a Backend Python Developer currently working at Welo.tv and a CS Student at UNC (National University of Cordoba).

  - :octocat: I’m currently working on:
    - An online multiplayer game adapted from the board game Secret Voldemort

  - :seedling: I’m currently learning
-   - JavaScript
-   - React
-   - React-redux
+   - Django
-   - css
+   - GraphQL
-   - FastAPI
+   - Docker
-   - PonyORM
+   - Kubernetes

  - 📫 How to reach me:
 `agustinmarcelodominguez@gmail.com`

  - :rainbow: I want to learn:
    - Java
-   - TypeScript
+   - COBOL

- - 😄 Pronouns:
+ - :wave:	Pronouns:
  he/him

 <!--